-What would happen if you could order your baby online, the way you might order and customize a pizza?
+What would happen if you could order your baby online, the way you might select and customize a pizza?
 Six foot five, bronze hair, and an IQ of 150?
 Done.

 Jamie himself is one of those people you might assume is genetically modified.
-His laundry list of credentials includes completing twenty-eight marathons, nine ultra-marathons, and twelve ironman triathlons; writing three books, running for Congress, topping off a Harvard Law Degree with a PhD in East Asian History, and receiving the White House Fellowship.
+His laundry list of credentials includes completing twenty-eight marathons, nine ultra-marathons, and twelve ironman triathlons.
+He’s written three books, run for Congress, and received the prestigious White House Fellowship.

 Take a look at Jamie’s top insights into the technology he predicts will change our world.